-Intel Pentium is intended for those who have a very basic computing demands.
-So if you are looking for a CPU for day-to-day computing such as writing emails, watching movies, researching, surfing on the web, then Pentium is way to go.
+Intel Pentium is intended for those who have a fundamental computing demand.
+So, if you are looking for a CPU for day-to-day computing, such as writing emails, watching movies, researching, and surfing the web, Pentium is the way to go.

 Also Read: What is AMD Equivalent to Intel Core i3?

-One of the biggest advantage Intel Pentium has to its side is its cost.
-An Intel Pentium CPU typically costs almost HALF as much as an Intel Core i3 CPUs.
+One of the most significant advantages Intel Pentium has to its side is its cost.
+An Intel Pentium CPU typically costs almost HALF as much as an Intel Core i3 CPU.

 The question is: Are Intel Pentium CPUs HALF as much powerful as Intel Core i3 CPUs?